Princess Margaret's interview with Royal author Andrew Duncan reveals so much about how she felt about her sister, Queen Elizabeth.

 - In Princess Margaret's interview, she talks fondly about the Queen and the relationship between herself and her sister.

 - In other royal news, why is the Queen not at Ascot?
 The potential reason Her Majesty could skip the event this year.

-The author of Reality of the Monarchy, shared a rare interview with the Radio Times which he did with Princess Margaret in the late 1960’s.
+The author of Reality of the Monarchy shared a rare interview with the Radio Times, which he carried out with Princess Margaret in the late 1960s.

 Talking about her sister, the Queen, she said, "My sister has an aura.
 I'm enormously impressed when she walks into a room.
 It's a kind of magic.